jax-drioddd/kitchen-assistant/README.md

 # Kitchen Assistant 🍽️

 An AI-powered weekly meal planner that goes all the way to a filled grocery cart — not just recipe ideas.
-Built as a Founders Office case study project for Capsule Pharmacy.

 **Live:** [kitchenassistant-alpha.vercel.app](https://kitchenassistant-alpha.vercel.app)